First Republic of Armenia: Turkish invasion

 During the war, the Armenian army fielded 40 thousand men, including 33 generals, more than 2 thousand officers, and 66 colonels.
 However, the army's structure was "top-heavy with a large, conservative officer corps accustomed to classical battle strategies".
 On 14 October, the Turkish army resumed its offensive, reaching the Merdenek-Selim-Kağızman line.
 On 27 October, Karabekir attacked towards Kars, flanking the Armenians.
-On 24 October, a concerted Turkish attack began on Surmalu, however, Dro's forces repelled the attack on 26 October. by 29 October, Kars was surrounded on three sides, however, was well armed and prepared to withstand an assault.
+On 24 October, a concerted Turkish attack began on Surmalu, however, Dro's forces repelled the attack 2 days later.
+By 29 October, Kars was surrounded on three sides, however, was well armed and prepared to withstand an assault.
 The military council of Kars prohibited the 40 thousand inhabitants of the city from evacuating "not to undermine troop morale or give cause for panic".
 On 30 October, the Turkish army occupied the city of Kars, "which was supposed to be impregnable", "it was to be the last day the Armenian flag would fly over the citadel of Kars".
 According to a French source, "fatigue, starvation, lack of clothing and equipment" disorganised the 25 thousand men defending Kars, enabling its capture by 12 thousand Turks.
 The fall of Kars led to the capture of thousands of officers, 2 thousand of whom were taken to Erzurum for forced labour and internment.
 There were 1,500 Armenian casualties after the attack, of whom 500 were killed.
+Another source writes that 6,000 Armenians were massacred by the Turks following the capture of Kars.

 In the span of two months, Armenia "lay prostrate in defeat"; Karabekir imposed on Armenia the Treaty of Alexandropol on 3 December 1920, whereby the latter denounced the Treaty of Sèvres and was confined to the province of Yerevan, thereby ceding Kars, Nakhchivan, and Surmalu.
 The other terms of the treaty effectively made Armenia a Turkish puppet state.
 However, the treaty was later declared null by the new authorities in Yerevan who had sovietised the country the previous day.